We Ranked Every Major U.S. War But Will Never Tell By What Parameters

 5. Gulf War (1990-1991)

 A lot of you kiddos may not know, but this one was basically the prequel to the Iraq War.
-Only 80’s kids will remember when Saddam Hussein invaded Kuwait at the perfect time our country’s gas tank was running on empty.
+Only 80’s kids will remember when Saddam Hussein invaded Kuwait at the perfect time, when our country’s gas tank was running on empty.
 Major win for the U.S. for the time being, placing it right in the upper or lower middle of this list depending on how you think this thing is organized.

 6. War of 1812 (1812-1815)